Wilfredodiazalguera/cypress-cucumber-automation/README.md

 ### Methods and functions

-> Methods and selectors are on support folder and can be accesable by any file, there are one file for each page (The file should contains selectors and commands/methods)
+> Methods and selectors are on support folder and can be accesable by any file, there are one file for each page (The file should contains selectors and commands/methods) (Pages files)

 > Commands.js file is a general file where you can add the general commands and selectors for all the project. (like base commands/methods)

 ### Logic cucumber implementation

-> The implementation of logic is on integration/folder/file, file (js) where we call the commands/methods to implement on each feature file.
+> The implementation of logic is on e2e/cucumberStepsDef/.js, file (js) where we call the commands/methods to implement on each feature file.

 ### Test files (Feature files)